Jebay/Jebay.github.io/README.md

 Discovering **GitHub Pages** and **Jekyll**

 Results can be seen here : https://jebay.github.io/

+Image background : Photo by Lubo Minar on Unsplash